amandasystems/incremental-parikh-images/Report.md

 \Subsume{} preserves satisfiability.
 \end{lemma}
 \begin{proof}
-Assume there exists a satisfying valuation $\Valuation{}$ that satisfies a formula
+Assume there exists a satisfying valuation $\Assignment{}$ that satisfies a formula
 $\SomeClause$.
 In that case, if we apply $\Subsume{}$ to $\SomeClause$ it follows trivially that satisfiability is preserved, as the rule only removes a predicate.
 \end{proof}

 \begin{theorem}
-The decision procedure is preserves satisfiability.
+The calculus preserves satisfiability.
 \end{theorem}
 \begin{proof}
-As all the rules preserve satisfiability, so must the decision procedure.
+As all the rules preserve satisfiability, so must the entire calculus.
 \end{proof}

 ### Termination